gcallah/SoftwareEngineering/md/chap2.md

 - **Requirements elicitation and analysis**
   - This stage involves discussing the setting in which the system will be used (who are the users, what environment/hardware will they be using, etc.), and what functions and other such requirements will it need.
 - **Requirements specification**
   - This stage is writing the information discussed in the prior step into two actual documents: user requirements and system requirements.
 User requirements are what functions and systems users want.
-System requirements are descriptions of the functions that are more detailed, generally containing terminology more relevant for developers so they can have a better understand of what is needed.
+System requirements are descriptions of the functions that are more detailed, generally containing terminology more relevant for developers so they can have a better understanding of what is needed.
 - **Requirements validation**
   - This stage involves checking over the documentation and fixing any errors.
 Errors can also include whether requirements are realistic and complete.